jtao22/PythonAI/NLP/README.md

 A basic Sentiment Analysis program I made a while back.

-THe Sentiment Analyis using TF was implemented with a Recurrent Neural Network, specifically Long-Short Term Memory (LSTM).
+THe Sentiment Analyis using TF and Text Generation were implemented with a Recurrent Neural Network, specifically Long-Short Term Memory (LSTM).